With Days Like This as Cheap as Chewing Gum, Why Would Anyone Want to Work?

 With Days Like This As Cheap As Chewing Gum, Why Would Anyone Want To Work? is the third offering from English indie band Hot Club De Paris.
 It was released on Moshi Moshi records on hand numbered limited 10" vinyl and digital formats.
+The band went on a UK tour in support of the EP and its follow-up The Rise and Inevitable Fall of the High School Suicide Cluster Band in February 2010.